While the average Shopify conversion rate stands at about 1.3%, there’s a lot you can do to incrementally push it upwards.

 Your primary intent behind creating such a pop-up is to re-engage shoppers at a time they seem to be dropping off the site:

-- Don’t let the pop-up cover more than 40% screen space (additionally, if you can make the “X” button accessible, it creates an even better experience)
+👉 Don’t let the pop-up cover more than 40% screen space: Additionally, if you can make the “X” button accessible, it creates an even better experience.

-- Design for mobile (think lesser form fields, shorter bursts of copy and bigger CTA buttons)
+👉 Design for mobile: Think lesser form fields, shorter bursts of copy and bigger CTA buttons.

-Check out: 18 ways to make Shopify popups less annoying (+ examples)
+Further Reading: 18 ways to make Shopify popups less annoying (+ examples)

 BRAND USP